ProtoconNet/protocon-general-doc/docs/cli/storage.rst

 clean-by-height
 --------------------------------------------------

-| By ``clean-by-height`` command, clean blockdata and database above a specific height.
+| The ``clean-by-height`` command is used for cleaning blockdata and database above a specific height.

 .. code-block:: shell